the-original-copy/Using-Wireshark-to-View-Network-Traffic/README.md

 Wireshark obtained the other machines MAC address by capturing the packets sent through the wireless interface and examining the frame’s header.

-## Part 2: Capture and Analyze Remote ICMP Data in WIreshark
+## Part 2: Capture and Analyze Remote ICMP Data in Wireshark
 ### Step 1: Start capturing data on the interface

 I pinged www.yahoo.com and recieved the below feedback: